joepreyer/blue-prism-test/README.md

 To view logs for a specific date, select the date from the date picker located in the header.

 To add, edit, or delete a log, use the buttons on each log box.

-## Contributing

-Feel free to contribute to this project by creating a pull request.